johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * It is a common misconception that IOTA can be used for money laundering and other illegal activities.
 * This is not possible with IOTA because you can see where every IOTA is and how every IOTA got there.
 * [The government uses distributed public ledgers like IOTA to catch criminals](https://youtu.be/507wn9VcSAE).
-* Using cash, no one can see how much you have, where it came from, or where you spend it.
+* When using cash, no one can see how much you have, where it came from, or where you spend it.
 * The same is true of bank accounts especially the secret offshore accounts used by criminals and tax evaders.
 * Cash is the currency of choice for the common criminal.
 * Banks are used by sophisticated criminals and bankers themselves [to commit colossal crimes](https://theweek.com/articles/729052/brief-history-crime-corruption-malfeasance-american-banks).